-- 3 tbsp olive oil, divided
+- 3 Tablespoons olive oil, divided

 - 1 medium onion, diced

-- 5 cloves garlic, minced
+- 5 cloves garlic pressed or minced

-- 6 cups vegetable or chicken broth, see note
+- 6 cups vegetable or chicken broth,

 - 1 lb yellow potatoes, peeled and cut into 3/4" cubes (roughly)

-- 1 1/4 tsp salt, to taste
+- 1 ¼ teaspoons salt or to taste

-- 3/4 cup dry orzo pasta
+- ¾ cup dry orzo pasta

-- Chopped parsley, for garnish
+- Chopped parsley for garnish

 - Blend soup until creamy, either using an immersion blender or by carefully transferring batches of the soup to a blender and returning to the soup pot over medium heat.